tonyjacobscloudpro/cdmo-edw-ingestion/README.md

 # Data Pipeline with Metadata-Driven Approach POC  (Python/Pyspark)

-This GitHub project example is focused on designing and implementing end-to-end data pipeline for a **Custom Development and Manufacturing Organization (CDMO) of beauty, personal care, fragrance, and specialty products.** The goal is to move data from operational source systems into a newly created **Enterprise Data Warehouse (EDW)** for advanced reporting and analysis.
+This GitHub project example is focused on designing and implementing end-to-end data pipeline using notebooks for a **Custom Development and Manufacturing Organization (CDMO) of beauty, personal care, fragrance, and specialty products.** The goal is to move data from operational source systems into a newly created **Enterprise Data Warehouse (EDW)** for advanced reporting and analysis.

 ## Technologies Used
 - ARM Template